 It is conceivable that the domain of $\es_\R$ could be extended to include both of the above sequences, e.g.\ by requiring the weak convergence of finite empirical measures instead of the uniform convergence of the CDF.
 The considerations of Austin and Panchenko~\cite[Theorem~3]{austin2014hierarchical} suggest that this could indeed be the case on $[0,1]$, but we have not explored this possibility further so far.

-\begin{remark} In \emph{discrepancy theory}~\cite{aistleitner2011discrepancy}, an important topic is the study of sequences $(x_i)$ whose finite empirical measures converge quickly to the uniform distribution on $[0,1]$.
+\begin{rem} In \emph{discrepancy theory}~\cite{aistleitner2011discrepancy}, an important topic is the study of sequences $(x_i)$ whose finite empirical measures converge quickly to the uniform distribution on $[0,1]$.
 In this context, one studies the speed of convergence also in terms of the sup-norm-distance between the corresponding CDFs.
-This matches our requirement of uniform convergence in~\cref{eq:es_cdf}. \end{remark}
+This matches our requirement of uniform convergence in~\Cref{eq:es_cdf}. \end{rem}